Craglitch/lumepath/README.md

 # 🌿 Lumepath

 **Lumepath** is a modern full-stack web app that helps users build and track habits for personal growth.
-It’s lightweight (~5 MB), easy to deploy, and built for productivity-focused users.

 ---